Proglang-Uni-Freiburg/minirust/README.md

             Str => DeconstructedPattern( NonExhaustive, [] ),
         }

-        // only one way to instantiate a struct
+        // only one way to instantiate a struct.
         // by design it only can have a `Unit`, `Tup` or `Rec` sub-pattern,
         // so we take their sub-patterns as the structs sub-pattern.
         Struct(sub_pattern) => {